M0JXD/audacity-multitake/README.md

 Pretty dang simple!
 While Audacity is already running, launch the script telling it the start and end times for your loop region:

-`python audacity-multitake.py start_time end_time`
+`python audacity-multitake.py start_time end_time prefix`

+Prefix is optional.
 Audacity will start recording new tracks (with the amount of channels you've set under `Recording Channels`), and when each one is done, the script names and mutes the track before making the next one to record.